 Exclusive pistons and connecting rods have been developed for the Type R. The high-pressure die cast piston crown has been reshaped to increase the compression ratio to 10.6:1 and valve pockets deepened to accommodate the increased valve lift and duration of the Type R. The piston skirt is coated with molybdenum to minimize friction and allow it to withstand high-rpm operation, while specially designed oil paths have been machined into the underside of the piston to provide additional lubrication to the piston pin.

-Extreme care was taken in the forging and machining of the connecting rods to ensure each engine of a precisely matched set of connecting rods.
+Extreme care is taken in the forging and machining of the connecting rods to ensure each engine has a precisely matched set of connecting rods.
 As in the GS-R, the rods are constructed of special high-strength steel for a rigid yet lightweight component.
 Extremely accurate machining of the Type R connecting rod minimizes variation between parts.
-Connecting rod bolt elongation has been strictly controlled for uniform fastening force.
+Connecting rod bolt elongation is strictly controlled for uniform fastening force.
 This is achieved through manual assembly of each and every connecting rod for the Type R, and the result is a significant reduction of fastening force variance.

-The combination of lightweight pistons and connecting rods helps to reduce reciprocating inertia and enhance throttle response significantly.
+The combination of lightweight pistons and connecting rods helps to reduce reciprocating inertia and enhances throttle response significantly.

 OIL JET PISTON COOLING

 To help ensure long-term durability and reliability, the Type R engine uses an oil jet cooling system.
 A jet of pressurized engine oil is directed to the underside of the piston to help dissipate the extreme heat generated during sustained high rpm operation.
 This technology has proven itself in Formula One and other top-level racing engines.